adityamsrit/metaverse/README.md

-# metaverse
 🌐 Interactive Multiplayer Metaverse Environment Welcome to the Interactive Multiplayer Metaverse Environment – a full-stack, real-time 3D web application designed to demonstrate the core components of a virtual world.
-Built with the MERN stack, Three.js, and Socket.IO, this project allows users to register, log in, navigate a shared 3D space, customize their avatars, place persistent objects, and communicate via in-game chat.
+Built with the MERN stack (MongoDB, Express.js, React, Node.js), Three.js, and Socket.IO, this project allows users to register, log in, navigate a shared 3D space, customize their avatars, place persistent objects, and communicate via in-game chat.

 ✨ Features
 User Authentication: Secure registration and login system with JWT for session management.